comworkio/comwork-cloud-wiki/tutorials/selfhosted.md

 ![prometheus](../img/prometheus.png)

-And can also send the metrics and some traces through OTLP/Grpc (configured with the `OTEL_COLLECTOR_ENDPOINT` environment variable).
+And you can also send the metrics and some traces through OTLP/Grpc (configured with the `OTEL_COLLECTOR_ENDPOINT` environment variable).

 Here's example of traces with Jaegger: